Make a Building Control application

 To apply to us by email, please complete the following steps:

-- Download the Building Control application form
+- Download the appropriate application form

 - Read the guidance notes for the application form